 Fee Schedule Plans

 Fee Schedule Plans are similar to indemnity plans in that they reimburse a specific amount for certain procedures, but they typically have lower premiums than most indemnity plans.
 They also work within a network, like PPO plans, so the choice of dentists is usually not as great as indemnity plans.
 They also have a calendar year maximum amount for coverage.
 Patients shopping for Fee Schedule plans should check the provider’s fee schedule and find out how often those schedules are subject to change.
-Fee schedule plans in Pennsylvania include Security Life.
+Fee schedule plans in Pennsylvania include Security Life Insurance Company Of America.